28/02/22 (Torchia—S)

 - other gases 1%, such as argon or CO2.

-At sea level the weight of the atmosphere (or pressure) is exactly the same of a column of mercury of the height of 760 mm (mmHg), and the pressure mostly decreases from sea level (s.l.) to 5000 feet, so the altitude can be measured in many ways:
+At sea level the weight of the atmosphere (or pressure) is exactly the same of a column of mercury of the height of 760 mm (mmHg), and the pressure mostly decreases from sea level (s.l) to n 5000 feet so the altitude can be measured in many ways:

-- pressure altitude, very used in aviation and such that it depends from the temperature the place and the altitude because it is measured with respect to the standard: 760 mmHg.
-This means that planes flying at the same true altitude but in different places will have different pressure altitude.
+- pressure altitude, very weak in variation and such that it depends from the temperature the place and the altitude because it is measured with respect to the standard 760 mmHg.
+This means that planes flying at the same true altitude but in different places will have different pressure altitudes.

-In general the relation between pressure and altitude is the one of pressure, which is very different from the one between temperature and altitude.
+In general, the relation between pressure and altitude is very different from the one between temperature and altitude.

 The atmosphere is so divided in:

-- troposphere where all the climatic phenomena happen;
+- troposphere, where all the climate phenomena happen;

 - stratosphere → ionosphere → exosphere → space